Tootman/WebMapDashboardv2/README.md

 ### For map for searching for a specific memorial etc

-    Start with empty map (with minimal detail eg basebap with park bounds?) with search bar - generate a dropdownlist of fuzzy results from search, and display (and zoom to), selected (clicked) result, on map.
+    Start with empty map (with minimal detail eg basebap with park bounds?) with search bar - generate a dropdownlist of fuzzy results from search, and display (and zoom to), selected (clicked) result, on map.  - maybe use google mymap?

+### Combination of above two maps
+  tyf